 This page details some of my ongoing research.
 Please see my CV for additional information about past publications and other work in progress.
 Please also feel free to contact me with any questions about my work!

 Crime and punishment

 Christopher Muller and Alexander F. Roehrkasse.
-2021.
+Forthcoming.
 "Racial and Class Inequality in U.S. Incarceration in the Early Twenty-First Century."
-IRLE Working Paper #109-20.
+Social Forces.